reekKiE/CompleteSuicideManual-En/English/chapter_10.md

 ## Case study 26: Female playwright who froze to death in snowy mountains

 In June 1981, the skeletal body of a woman was discovered at the 5th station of Mount Kurodake in Daisetsuzan Mountains, Ishikari Mountains, central Hokkaido.
 The location was in a primeval forest about 300 meters above the mountain.
-This female writer was Keiko Sugie (杉江慧子) (47 years old at the time) who had participated in the production of "Seven Detectives" [^shichinin].
+This female writer was Keiko Sugie (杉江慧子) (47 years old at the time) who had participated in the production of *Seven Detectives* [^shichinin].

 ![Figure 2: The map near Kurodake.](img/10_2.png)